jesusb25/jesusb25/README.md

 I'm a software engineer at **Meta**, building machine learning for ads serving at scale.
 I graduated from **Stanford University** (B.S.
 Computer Science, AI concentration, 2025).

 Previously interned at:

 - **LinkedIn** — B2B customer advertising services
 - **Liberty Mutual** — Backend API call routing infrastructure

-I'm passionate about AI systems, distributed infrastructure, and building products that reach millions of users.
+I'm passionate about building systems at scale that make everyday life easier — from reducing friction in user experiences to engineering infrastructure that quietly powers millions of people.

 ---